 Each year the Orange County Water District (OCWD), Disneyland Resort, National Water Research Institute (NWRI) and the OCWD Groundwater Guardian team, with the support of other companies, public agencies and community-based organizations, present the Children’s Water Education Festival (Festival).

 The 20th annual Children’s Water Education Festival, the largest of its kind in the United States, was held March 23-24, 2016 at the University of California, Irvine.
 More than 7,000 third, fourth and fifth grade students and their teachers attended the event.
+The 21st annual CWEF will be held March 29-30, 2017.

 The Festival provides third, fourth and fifth grade students a unique opportunity to learn what they can do in their homes and community to protect and conserve water and the environment.
 Through interactive activities, students learn about local, regional and global water issues and empowers them to make a difference in protecting our water resources and make water wise choices today and in the future.
 All presentations are taught to California Science Standards.
 Since its inception, more than 115,000 Orange County students have experienced the Festival and all it has to offer.